Death at a hospital or nursing home

 Who to notify

-Once you have the death certificate completed you can then set about notifying all the institutions and places the deceased has had dealings with.
+Once you have the death certificate you can then set about notifying all the institutions and places the deceased has had dealings with.
 This can include government departments, banks, telecommunications and utilities providers, local councils and any memberships the deceased had.

 The Department of Human Services has a handy checklist of some of the more common organisations you'll need to notify.

-Depending on your relationship with the deceased you may be eligible for government assistance; the Department of Human Services has a detailed list
+Depending on your relationship with the deceased you may be eligible for government assistance; the Department of Human Services has a detailed list of ways to get financial support.

 Removing names from mailing lists